Jeroen Cornelissen

 Hao-Li Zhang received his BSc and PhD from Lanzhou University in 1994 and 1999, respectively.
 After his postdoctoral work at University of Leeds in 1999 with Professor Stephen D. Evans., he worked at the University of Oxford in 2002 as a research associate with Professors Andrew Briggs and David Bucknall.
 In 2004, he joined the State Key Laboratory of Applied Organic Chemistry (SKLAOC) at Lanzhou University as a professor of chemistry.
 His research mainly focuses on the development of new organic functional materials for electronic and optoelectronic applications, including transistors, single-molecule devices and nonlinear optics.
 He was the recipient of several prizes and awards, including Asian Rising Stars by the Asian Chemical Congress and Distinguished Young Scholar by NSFC.
 He is a Fellow of the Royal Society of Chemistry.

-Ni Zhao, Associate editor
+Ni Zhao, Associate Editor

 Chinese University of Hong Kong, Hong Kong